getsentry/sentry-docs/src/docs/product/performance/query-insights.md

 - [.NET SDK v3.39.0](https://github.com/getsentry/sentry-dotnet/releases/tag/3.39.0)
 - [Symfony SDK v4.11.0](https://github.com/getsentry/sentry-symfony/releases/tag/4.11.0)

-#### Span Eligibility
+### Span Eligibility

 The data shown is pulled from `db` and `db.sql` spans.

 Sentry tries to extract metrics for all SQL-like dialects.
 NoSQL databases like MongoDB, graph databases like Neo4j, and other non-SQL database systems are not eligible for this feature.

-If you are using <PlatformLink to="/performance/instrumentation/automatic-instrumentation">automatic instrumentation</PlatformLink>, the database view should work without any configuration.
+If you are using <PlatformLink to="/performance/instrumentation/automatic-instrumentation">automatic instrumentation</PlatformLink>, Query Insights should work without any configuration.
 If you've manually instrumented Sentry, you'll need to make sure that your spans conform to our standards for the best experience:

 - The span `op` field is set to an [eligible value](https://develop.sentry.dev/sdk/performance/span-operations/#database).
 - The span's description contains the full SQL query.
 - The `db.system` span data value is set to the correct identifier (e.g., `"postgresql"` or `"mysql"`).

-### What is Time Spent

-By default, queries are sorted by **time spent**, which serves as a proxy for the relative impact of a given query.

-Every database query takes some time to execute.
-When an application sends a query, it waits for the database to receive the query, parse it, execute it, and return the result.
-In Sentry, the total time taken from sending the query to receiving the full result is called the query's **duration**.
-The query's **time spent** is the sum of all its durations in a given time period.

-For example, an application might send a query like `SELECT * FROM users LIMIT 10` every time a user calls the `/users` endpoint.
-The query might take anywhere from 100ms to 200ms to run, and the endpoint is called anywhere from 10 times a minute to 100 times in a minute depending on the time of day.
-The query's time spent is the sum of all of its durations that occurred in a given time period.
-Put another way, the time spent is the product of the average duration and queries per minute.
-In a high-throughput application, a query's time spent might be measured in weeks or months.

-Time spent is a useful way to measure a query's relative impact, compared to other queries in an application.
-For example, if one query's time spent is 7 days, and another is just 2 hours, the query with more time spent is probably more impactful to fix.
-Even a small improvement in duration would result in a meaningful overall improvement.
-Time spent can also be a strong signal that something is wrong.
-Queries that suddenly start taking up more time are often signal a problem.

 ## Queries Page